 Since celiac disease can cause lasting damage to the body, people with celiac disease need to be vigilant about avoiding contact with gluten – including avoiding cross-contaminated foods and work surfaces.
 So, if you have it, you'll want to know sooner rather than later.

-If you’re sensitive to fructan-containing grains, you should also consider investigating other foods that contain fructans (like fruits and vegetables and non-gluten grains like amaranth and inulin) as these may also trigger your symptoms.
+If you're sensitive to fructan-containing grains, you should also consider investigating other foods that contain different types of fructans (like fruits and vegetables and non-gluten grains like amaranth and inulin) as these may also trigger your symptoms.

 Heads up!
 Unlike celiac disease or non-celiac gluten sensitivity, FODMAP reactions are based on your personal threshold.
 So, while you may still need to cut out gluten-containing grains like wheat, you may be able to have small servings of other fructan-containing foods in your long-term diet.